Gokilp/Java-_Dsa_-Notes/oops/objectorieneetdprogramming.md

 - class is like a blue print
 - classes Named group of properities and function
 - classes is used combined properties and Methods
-- classes and object are important
-- object oriented programming oriented Pillars are Encaplusation,inheritance,Abstraction,Ploymorphism
+- classes and object are important object oriented programming oriented Pillars are Encaplusation, inheritance, Abstraction, Ploymorphism

-Inheritance => Iherit the value form one class to another classes Ploymorphism => sloving the problem of Inheritance and polymorphism work for constructor value.ploymorphism,are Operator overloading, Function overloading, Overriding
+- Inheritance => Inherit the value form one class to another classes
+- Polymorphism => solving the problem of Inheritance and polymorphism work for constructor value.ploymorphism,are Operator overloading, Function overloading, Overriding
+- Abstraction focuses on the external level of implementation, whereas Encapsulation concentrates on the internal level of implementation.
+- Abstraction involves gaining information, while Encapsulation involves containing information at a certain level.

 ## Why need Class